 Focus groups are a great way of finding out what your employees really think.
 Therefore, Internal Communications expert Angela Sinickas presents the tips and traps for conducting employee focus groups in this guide.
+You will learn:

 - Who to select